artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-v2-release-notes.md

 - Previously, the ECID library made two blocking calls before at.js could fetch experiences.
 This has been reduced to a single call, which significantly improves performance.

 >[!NOTE]
->Please upgrade your ECID extension for Data Collection to v4.4.1 to take advantage of this performance enhancement.
+>Please upgrade your ECID tag extension to v4.4.1 to take advantage of this performance enhancement.

 ## July 31, 2019